Paris Texas (hip-hop group): 2023-present: Mid Air and "They Left Me With..." EP's

 On October 22, 2024, Paris Texas was announced as the opening act on the entirety of Los Angeles rapper and musical artist, Tyler, the Creator's Chromakopia World Tour, along with Atlanta rapper, Lil Yachty, throughout the majority of that year.
 The announcement was supplemented by the release of a standalone single, RökKOut.

 In the midst of the North American leg of the Chromakopia tour, Paris Texas would surprise-release a consecutive pair of EP's augmented as a two-part project, They Left Me With The Sword and They Left Me With A Gun, within the span of a week from each other on February 21, and February 28, 2025, respectively.
-The EP's, released once again without prior warning were preceded by respective singles, "Infiniyte" and "Stripper Song" the day prior of each project.
+The EP's, released once again without prior warning, were preceded by respective singles, "Infiniyte" and "Stripper Song" the previous day of each project.